emfcamp/badge-2024-documentation/docs/using-the-badge/replacing-parts.md

 - [Aliexpress with loose connector](https://www.aliexpress.com/item/1005005936868343.html)
 - [Amazon](https://www.amazon.co.uk/ARCELI-Arduino-Resolution-Interface-Display/dp/B0CFXVD9HX/)

-Carefully pull the connector of the display up at a 90 degree angle.
+Carefully pull the connector of the display up perpendicular to the board surface, without bending the pins.
 If you bought a new display with a connector that is soldered on, carefully push the connector of the new display into the slots.
 The display is held in place by friction, so this is all you need to do.

-If you bought a display with a loose connector you have to also push the display onto the connector.
-If you have soldering tools, you can permanently affix the display to the connector.
+If you bought a display with a loose pins you have to also push the display onto the pin and solder it on the screen site, otherwise it won't make electrical contact.

 ## Replace the FPC connector